devops329/devops/instruction/automation/automation.md

 For example, what if the servers running the automation pipeline go offline?
 This is actually a fairly common problem and occurs for an obvious reason.
 The application software and the automation software are usually executed in the same physical location.
 If a flood wipes out the data center then your automation process is also gone and rebuilding the automation pipeline at a different data center is going to take manual toil.
 That is assuming that you even can reproduce the steps to rebuild the pipeline.
 Most likely rebuilding the automation pipeline, that cannot be rebuilt using automation, will feel like starting again from scratch.

-Instead you want code that is safely stored independently from the location where the automation system executes, just like you don't only store the source code for your application with the application itself.
+Instead, you want code that is safely stored independently of the location where the automation system executes, just like you don't only store the source code for your application with the application itself.
 That way if you need to rebuild the automation pipeline, you simply run the code that builds it.

 ## Tools of automation